Hiccups tend to occur more frequently in children under the age of 12 months.

 - Avoid shaking them, tickling, or any high-energy play immediately after feeding.

-Like I said above, the goal shouldn’t be to prevent hiccups 100% of the time, it should be to help to reduce the number of times your baby’s hiccups occur.
+Like I said above, the goal shouldn’t be to prevent hiccups 100% of the time; it should help reduce the number of times your baby’s hiccups occur.

-Now you know the causes of hiccups and that they are not a reason to worry, and also 5 things you can do to help stop them.
+Now you know the causes of hiccups, that they are not a reason to worry, and 5 things you can do to help stop them.